Flu and RSV cases among young children are starting to rise in the U.S. ahead of the holiday season.

 Symptoms of the flu can vary but per the CDC, they may include fever or chills, a cough, sore throat, runny or stuffy nose, muscle or body aches, headaches, fatigue, vomiting or diarrhea.
 The latter two symptoms are more common among children with the flu.

-The CDC recommends a flu vaccine for nearly everyone six months and older in the U.S. every flu season, except for anyone younger than six months or anyone with a severe, life-threatening allergy to any ingredient in a vaccine or the flu vaccine specifically.
+The CDC recommends a flu vaccine for nearly everyone 6 months and older in the U.S. every flu season, except those with a severe, life-threatening allergy to any ingredient in a vaccine or the flu vaccine specifically.

 The flu is most active between the fall and winter months.
 During the 2023 to 2024 flu season, CDC reports showed that national flu activity started to increase in October 2023 and didn’t start to decline until mid-April 2024.